Tomas Enrique Alarcon

 Key industry sectors

 In law school, Tomas was a teaching assistant in Contracts, Sales and Leases, and Criminal Law.
-Additionally,Tomas was a judicial intern for the Hon.
+Additionally,Tomas was a summer clerk for the Hon.
 Fredericka Wicker at the Louisiana Fifth Circuit Court of Appeal.

 - Texas State Bar